vanhoefm/krackattacks-scripts/README.md

 The included network trace [example-ft.pcapng](example-ft.pcapng) is an example of the attack executed against Linux's hostapd.
 When using the wireshark filter `wlan.sa == 7e:62:5c:7a:cd:47`, notice that packets 779 to 1127 all use the CCMP IV value 1.
 This was caused by malicious retransmissions of the FT reassociation request.

+# Extra: Ubuntu 16.04

+This tool is officially only supported on Kali Linux.
+Nevertheless, some users have been able to get it running on Ubuntu 16.04.
+These users remarked that the `python-pycryptodome` package is not present on Ubuntu, but can be installed as follows:

+1. Install python-pip package
+2. Execute `pip install pycryptodomex`

+They further recommended to install this python module under a virtual python environment using virtualenv.